 All applications must comply with section 310 of the Communications Act, as amended.
 Specifically, section 310 proscribes issuance of a construction permit or station license to an alien, a representative of an alien, a foreign government or the representative thereof, or a corporation organized under the laws of a foreign government.
 This proscription also applies with respect to any entity of which more than 20% of the capital stock is owned or voted by aliens, their representatives, a foreign government or its representative, or an entity organized under the laws of a foreign country.
-The Commission may also deny a construction permit or station license to a licensee directly or indirectly controlled by another entity of which more than 25% of the capital stock is owned or voted by aliens, their representatives, a foreign government or its representative, or another entity organized under the laws of a foreign country.
+The Commission may also deny a construction permit or station license to a licensee directly or indirectly controlled by another entity of which more than 25% of the capital stock is owned or voted by aliens, their representative, or its representative, or another entity organized under the laws of a foreign government or its representative is owned or voted by aliens, their representative of which more than 25% of the capital stock is owned or voted by aliens, their representatives, a foreign government or its representative or another entity organized under the laws of a foreign country.
 Any such applicant seeking Commission consent to exceed this 25% benchmark in section 310(b)(4) of the Act must do so by filing a petition for declaratory ruling pursuant to section 1.5000-04.

 Compliance with section 310 is determined by means of a two-pronged analysis, one pertaining to voting interests and the second to ownership interests.
 See, e.g., BBC License Subsidiary L.P., 10 FCC Rcd 10968 (1995).
 The voting interests held by aliens in a licensee through intervening domestically organized entities are determined in accordance with the multiplier guidelines for calculating indirect ownership interests in an applicant as set forth in the "Corporate Applicant" Instructions above.
-For example, if an alien held a 30% voting interest in Corporation A which, in turn, held a non-controlling 40% voting interest in Licensee Corporation B would be calculated by multiplying the alien's interest in Corporation A by that entity's voting interest in Licensee Corporation B. The resulting voting interest $(30\% \times 40\% = 12\%)$ would not exceed the 25% statutory benchmark.
-However, if Corporation A held a controlling 60% voting interest in Corporation B, the multiplier would not be utilized and the full 30% alien voting interest in Corporation A would be treated as a 30% interest in Licensee Corporation B, i.e., an impermissible 30% indirect alien voting interest in the licensee.
+For example, if an alien held a 30-percent voting interest in Corporation A which, in turn, held a non-controlling 40-percent voting interest in Licensee Corporation B, the alien interest in Licensee Corporation B would be calculated by multiplying the alien's interest in Corporation A by that entity's voting interest in Licensee Corporation A. The resulting voting interest (30% x 40% = 12%) would not exceed the 25% statutory benchmark.
+However, if Corporation A held a controlling 60% voting interest in Corporation B, the multiplier would not be utilized and the full 30 percent alien voting interest in Corporation A, would be treated as a 30 percent interest in Licensee Corporation B, i.e., an impermissible 30% indirect alien voting interest in the licensee.
 If Partnership A held a 40% voting interest in Licensee Corporation B, that voting interest would be similarly impermissible if any general partner or any non-insulated limited partner of partnership A was an alien, regardless of his or her partnership interest.
 See also Review of Foreign Ownership Policies for Broadcast, Common Carrier and Aeronautical Radio Licensees Under Section 310(b)(4) of the Communications Act of 1934, as Amended, Report and Order, 31 FCC Rcd 11272, paras.
 67-72 (2016) (2016 Foreign Ownership Order).